If you or someone else is in immediate danger call 000 for Police.

 Supporting someone who is alleged to have harmed another person

-If someone you know has reached out to you for support after being named as a respondent in a complaint of sexual assault, relationship violence, stalking, or sexual harassment, it is often difficult to process how you should respond.
+If someone you know has reached out to you for support after being named as a respondent in a complaint of sexual harm, relationship violence, stalking, or sexual harm, it is often difficult to process how you should respond.
 All students are entitled to a fair and equitable process of discovery and providing assistance to someone seeking your support is part of this process.

 You can download the 'Supporting someone who is alleged to have harmed another person' PDF resource by clicking the button below.